 The Illinois River dilemma

 To remedy lake erosion (and to increase sewage dilution), the U.S. Army Corps of Engineers proposed that diversion from the lake be trebled.
-Preliminary studies showed that while diversion might lower lake levels by perhaps 3 inches, the Illinois might rise by as much as a foot in the process.
-The prospect of increased flooding, pumping costs, sedimentation and erosion downstream did not enchant farmers.
-They complained in hearings that they would have to pay to protect the lakefront properties of wealthy North Shore suburbanites—opposition which led to the project's shelving in 1979.
+Preliminary studies showed that while diversion might lower lake levels by perhaps three inches, the Illinois might rise by as much as a foot in the process.
+The prospect of increased flooding, pumping costs, sedimentation, and erosion downstream did not enchant farmers.
+They complained in hearings that they would have to pay to protect the lakefront properties of wealthy North Shore suburbanites, and that opposition led to the project's shelving in 1979.

 All these points merely confirm what should be obvious, namely that in a complex ecosystem it is impossible to make changes in one part of the system without causing changes—often unwanted, usually unexpected—in other parts.

 Energy demands on water